BricL/CC3.SpriteEffect/README(e).md

 ### Practical Approach

-* 兩個smoothstep
+* Two SmoothStep functions are used as follows:

-    * 一個負責edge color blend
+    * One for the edge color blend

-    * 一個負責alpha blend
+    * One for alpha blend

     ```GLSL
     float alpha = texture(_noisetex, uv0).r;